hyagli/cdc-python-netcore/README.md

 The next thing to do is set up Debezium by sending a cURL command to kafka connect.<br>
 You can read about the Debezium MySQL connector configuration at https://debezium.io/documentation/reference/connectors/mysql.html#mysql-required-connector-configuration-properties

-To send our binary Protobuffer data, we will use the same method as Avro configuration explained here: https://debezium.io/documentation/reference/transformations/outbox-event-router.html#avro-as-payload-format
+To send our binary Protobuffer data, we will use the same method as Avro configuration explained here: https://debezium.io/documentation/reference/transformations/outbox-event-router.html#avro-as-payload-format.
+This configuration is critical since we do not want the default configuration that will produce to Kafka using a Debezium JSON structure.
+This Debezium JSON structure would force our downstream consumers to also depend on that structure instead of a simple proto definition.
+That would also mean we would be losing [the serialization performance and data size efficiency of Protobuffers](https://dzone.com/articles/is-protobuf-5x-faster-than-json) since the data would be JSON serialized/deserialized.
+To achieve this, we are using the `ByteBufferConverter` class as our `value.converter` and we disable the schema information with `"value.converter.schemas.enable": "false"`

 Open a new terminal, and use the curl command to register the Debezium MySQL connector.
-(You may need to escape your double-quotes on windows if you get a parsing error).
+(You may need to escape your double-quotes on windows if you get a parsing error.
+Just use [PostMan](https://www.postman.com/) IMO).
 This will add a connector in our kafka-connect container to listen to database changes in our outbox table.

     curl -i -X POST -H "Accept:application/json" -H "Content-Type:application/json" localhost:8083/connectors/ --data-raw '{
         "name": "cdc-python-netcore-connector-outbox",